 So, I would recommend a good eye assessment in the first place.
 Don’t stop your HRT – you will miss out on all of the benefits.
 Try to reduce the amount of time you spend using a computer screen, too.

-Can lightheadedness and the feeling of walking on a trampoline be associated with menopause?
+Sounds like a random general menopause question but can lightheadedness and the feeling of walking on a trampoline be associated with menopause?

 Dr Louise Newson, GP and menopause specialist replies: These feelings can sometimes be associated with the menopause.
 We have receptors for hormones in cells in our brains so it is fairly common for women to experience symptoms such as light-headedness, dizziness, vertigo, tinnitus and even balance problems when they are perimenopausal or menopausal.